securefederatedai/openfl/docs/running_the_federation.rst

     - `Collaborator Manager: Set Up the Envoy`_
     - `Experiment Manager: Describe an Experiment`_

-Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: *Director manager*, *Collaborator manager*, and *Experiment manager (data scientist)*.
+Follow the procedure in the director-based workflow to become familiar with the setup required and APIs provided for each role in the federation: *Experiment manager (Data scientist)*, *Director manager*, and *Collaborator manager*.

+- *Experiment manager* (or Data scientist) is a person or group of people using OpenFL.
+- *Director Manager* is ML model creator's representative controlling Director.
+- *Collaborator manager* is Data onwer's representative controlling Envoy.

 .. note::
     The Open Federated Learning (|productName|) interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter\*\  notebook or a Python\*\  script.